PUP (album)

 PUP is the debut album by Canadian punk rock band PUP.
+While this is the first album under the PUP name, they released an album called Oceans under the name Topanga previously.
+This album has some tracks from the previous album.
 The album was recorded with the financial support of the Government of Canada through the Department of Canadian Heritage (Canada Music Fund) and Canada's Private Radio Broadcasters.
-PUP was released on October 8, 2013 through Royal Mountain Records in Canada and later re-released on April 8, 2014 through SideOneDummy Records.
+PUP was released on October 8, 2013 through Royal Mountain Records in Canada and later re-released on April 8, 2014, through SideOneDummy Records.